 The professional nurse uses the nursing process to support successful outcomes or to identify problems and collaborate with the client to design a plan of care that promotes safe and caring interventions.
 These include independent, dependent, and collaborative interventions.
 Safe and caring interventions are actions resulting from knowledge of evidence-based practices, nursing theory, ethics, and physical, psychological, and social behavioral sciences.
 It also includes knowledge gained from the client which involves cultural and spiritual needs.
-The nurse demonstrates caring interventions through compassion, concern, respect, inclusivity, and advocacy.
+The nurse demonstrates caring interventions through compassion, concern, respect, and advocacy thereby delivering client-centered care.
 Safe and caring interventions are introduced early in the curriculum.
 The complexity of these interventions increases with subsequent semesters and specialized client populations.